Sephora Black Friday deals 2021: Makeup, fragrance and more | CNN Underscored

 A Sephora sale is something to set a calendar alert for, and this season the deals are starting early with the beauty retailer’s Holiday Savings Event.
-Beauty Insiders have a schedule of discounts they can take advantage of, including tiered discounts off total purchases and 30% off Sephora’s in-house collection of makeup and skincare — and Rogue members can score the savings starting today.
+Beauty Insiders have a schedule of discounts they can take advantage of, including tiered discounts off total purchases and 30% off Sephora’s in-house collection of makeup and skin care — and now all reward program members can score the savings starting today.

 One catch: You’ll need a Beauty Insider membership to take advantage of these discounts — and the sale is staggered according to your tier in the rewards program.
-If you’re not a member, it’s easy and free to sign up: Rouge members will be able to take 20% off their purchase from November 5 through 15, VIBs get 15% off from November 9 through 15, and Insiders get 10% off from November 11 through 15.
-Be sure you’re logged in, and then use the code YAYHOLIDAY when you’re checking out online or in-store.
+If you’re not a member, it’s easy and free to sign up: Rouge members will be able to take 20% off their purchase from Nov.
+5 through Nov.
+15, VIBs get 15% off from Nov.
+9 through Nov.
+15 and Insiders get 10% off from Nov.
+11 through Nov.
+15. Be sure you’re logged in, then use the code YAYHOLIDAY when you’re checking out online or in-store.

 Again, everyone will be able to take 30% off Sephora Collection items regardless of membership level.
 You can score free shipping too, with the code FREESHIP.